 The Myth Of Muscle Confusion

-I was in the gym this weekend and I overheard two guys talking to each other about their workout routines.
+I was in the gym this weekend and I overheard two people talking to each other about their workout routines.
 The conversation went something like this:

 “Hey bro, what kinda workouts are you doing?”